 Over the years, the Island Pacific School Society has been very fortunate to continually attract a diverse range of Board members who bring strong qualifications, a wide range of skills and experience, and most importantly, a deep interest in education and student development.
-Our passionate Board ensures that IPS is focused on the Big Picture.
+Our passionate Board ensures that IPS is focused on the Big Picture, while still delivering exceptional learning experiences through a strong school administration and faculty foundation.
 We are as dynamic and innovative today as we were the day we started, over 20 years ago.
 Read the Executive Summary of our Strategic Plan.

 IPS has developed its own distinctly different identity based on strong values, an amazing staff, a unique liberal arts curriculum, continual educational innovation, and a culture based on the guiding principle that “Middle School Matters Most”; its ongoing evolution is thanks to exceptional staff, parents, alumni, community and a strong culture of volunteering.
 The Board has enjoyed a very productive last year of partnership with outgoing Head, Dr. Ted Spear – a year focused on activating the new strategic plan, working on long-term development and sustainability and creating a culture of philanthropy.
 We are excited to welcome new Head of School, Scott Herrington to our 2017-18 school year.Rick Brzezowski, IPS Board Chair, 2017-18